 - Deadbeats are one of the races that do not have a corresponding fossil.

-- The Deadbeats' status as a separate race is not made explicit in-game; they have no lore attached to them and none of the NPCs say anything about relations to any other race.
-However, it is made clear that humanity had no large-scale colonies off Earth, and the Deadbeats' stomping grounds are the ruins of skyscraper-packed mega-cities.
+- The Deadbeats' status as a separate race is not made explicit in-game.
+They have no lore attached to them and none of the NPCs say anything about relations to any other race.
+However, the lore asserts that humanity had no large-scale colonies off Earth, and the Deadbeats' stomping grounds are the ruins of skyscraper-packed mega-cities.

 - The Deadbeat's post-apocalyptic cities and retro modern furniture are likely a reference to the Fallout franchise.